PedroZappa/42_fractol/README.md

 	* A different Julia set must be rendered if the program is passed the appropriate parameters.
 	* A parameter passed on startup must be the type of the fractal to be rendered.
 		* Adding more parameters is optional.
-		If no parameter is provided, or the parameters are invalid, the list displays the help page and exits cleanly.
+		If no parameter is provided, or the parameters are invalid, it displays the help page and exits cleanly.
 	* A few different color schemes must be implemented.

 * **Graphic Management**